Jennifer Winget: Established actress (2016–2019)

-Following a two year absence, Winget returned in 2016 portrayed her notable role Maya Mehrotra in Sony TV's psychological thriller series Beyhadh.
+Following a two-year absence, Winget returned in 2016 portrayed her notable role Maya Mehrotra in Sony TV's psychological thriller series Beyhadh.
 Her portrayal of a complex and obsessive character earned her critical acclaim and a massive fan following.
 For her performance she earned numerous accolades and appreciation including Indian Television Academy Awards for Best Actress (Jury) respectively.

 In 2018, she starred as Zoya Siddiqui in Colors TV's romantic drama series Bepannaah opposite Harshad Chopda.
 It focuses the story of two protagonists Zoya and Aditya who meet in the most unfortunate circumstances.
 She received praise for her exceptional acting skills, At the Gold Awards, she earned Best Actress (Jury) and Indian Telly Awards for Best Actress in Lead Role.

 After the success of first season, In 2019, she starred portrayed the role of Maya Jaisingh in Sony TV's revenge romantic thriller Beyhadh 2 a spiritual successor 2016 series of Beyhadh opposite Ashish Chaudhary and Shivin Narang.

 Expansion to streaming projects (2020–present)

 From 2020 to 2022, She ventured into web world with ALT Balaji's crime drama series Code M where she portrayed the role of Major Monica Mehra.
 Ruchi Kaushal for Hindustan Times wrote "Winget makes an impressive debut on the digital platform as an army lawyer who delves into a high-profile case just days before her wedding".
 For her performance she was nominated at the Filmfare OTT Awards for Best Actress Series (Female).

-After a two year hiatus, Winget portrayed an advocate, Anushka Raisinghani in the 2024 series Raisinghani vs Raisinghani opposite Karan Wahi.
+After a two-year hiatus, Winget portrayed an advocate, Anushka Raisinghani in the 2024 series Raisinghani vs Raisinghani opposite Karan Wahi.
 Prachi Arya of India Today noted, "Jennifer is impressive as a lawyer whose personal and professional struggles collide.
 She obviously shares an easy chemistry with Wahi, but when they are together, it is hard to look away from her."
 Winget will next appear in a Netflix series with Parineeti Chopra.

 Personal life

-Winget married Karan Singh Grover on 9 April 2012.
-In November 2014, Winget stated that she and Grover had separated.
+Winget was previously married to Karan Singh Grover.
+In July 2026 she married William Ishmael in UK.